skylarjhdownes/Akagi-Bot/README.md

 #!pile - Needs a player number.
 Looks at the tiles in the discard pile of that player.

-#!toggle writing - Turns off or on the written form of the tiles.
+~toggle - Turns off or on the written form of the tiles.
+Only usable by players.

 ~abort game - Currently does nothing, but claims the game is over